-To get started with MoQuality, you need to upload your app (.apk or .ipa) by using the 'Upload App' function on the Dashboard or the MoQuality CLI.
+To get started with MoQuality, you need to upload your app (.apk or .ipa) by using the 'Add a New App' function on the Dashboard or the MoQuality CLI.

 To test your Android app we require your app package as a .apk file.
 For this tutorial, we will assume that you have gradle set up for your Android project.